wp-plugins/scroll-triggered-boxes/readme.txt

 http://your-wordpress-site.com/some-page/#stb-94
 `

+= How to set more advanced styling rules =

+If you want more advanced styling, you can use CSS to further style the boxes.
+Every box gets its own unique #id as well as various CSS classes.

+`
+#box-{id} { } /* 1 particular box */
+.stb { } /* all boxes */
+.stb-content { } /* the contents of the box */
+.stb-close{ } /* the close button of the box */
+`

+= Will a box be shown on mobile devices or small screens? =

+If the box width fits on the screen, the box will be shown.
+If the box width is larger than the screen size, the box will be automatically hidden.
+To disable automatic hiding of the box, add the following line to your theme its `functions.php` file.

+`
+add_filter('stb_auto_hide_small_screens', '__return_false');
+`

 = I want to disable auto-paragraphs in the box content =

 All default WordPress filters are added to the `stb_content` filter hook.
 If you want to remove any of them, add the respectable line to your theme its `functions.php` file.